giantswarm/docs/sources/installation/gettingstarted2.md

 $ sudo docker pull redis && sudo docker pull google/nodejs
 ```

 We won't repeat the `sudo` note for the sake of readability of the rest of this tutorial.
+Docker warns you if the priveleges aren't okay, so you'll be remembered anyway.

 While your terminal and network connection are kept busy with loading Docker images, let's have a look on what exatly it is we are going to build.